- Young women have less time to look for work.

 Harambee Youth Employment Accelerator in its most recent Breaking Barriers report found that young people are losing jobs faster than they are finding them.
-But it is young women who are trying to enter the job market that are at a bigger disadvantage.
+In this group, young women who are trying to enter the job market are at a bigger disadvantage.

 There are various factors that influence young women’s inability to secure jobs as quickly as men.
 Here are the top three reasons why they are lagging behind: